eslomb/Starterpoint/public/wp-content/plugins/folders/readme.txt

 = 🔒 GDPR AND PRIVACY =
 Folders plugin is GDPR compliant, all data is saved locally on your server.

-Folders is compatible with Gutenberg, Elementor website builder, Divi, Visual Composer, WPbakery, Beaver Builder, and any WordPress theme.
+Folders is compatible with Gutenberg, Elementor website builder, Divi, Visual Composer, WPBakery, Beaver Builder, and any WordPress theme.

 Download this plugin today for free and get unlimited folders to organize your WP content.
 Then unlock unlimited folders with the Pro Plan for max organization!